 - Get a fan.

-- Set ice in front of fan.
+- Set ice in front of the fan.

-- Turn on fan.
+- Turn on the fan.

 - Sit in front of fan and chill 😉

 Really – it’s that easy.
-You’re basically blow the cold and moisture from the the ice into your space.
+You’re basically blowing the cold and moisture from the ice into your space.
 If you’re sitting, set up a small fan and cup of ice next to you on an end table.
 If it’s really hot, it doesn’t travel far, but it’s a good cold zone if you really need one, and man did we need one that day.

-If you want to ‘redneck it’ a little more permanently, try these ideas for building your own from a 5 gallon bucket!
+If you want to ‘redneck it’ a little more permanently, try these ideas for building your own from a 5-gallon bucket!

-Souped up 5 gallon cooler from Graywolf Survival
+Souped up 5-gallon cooler from Graywolf Survival

 While there are lots more tips that require house modifications to help keep you cool, what are some tricks and tips you have for keeping your cool in the summer heat?